WiseFool92/manytodolist/README.md

 ## Description

-_This console application will allow the user to buy items from a bakery that has special deals_
+_This application will allow the user to create a to do list_

-_This application is already linked to a Program.cs, .csproj, & .gitignore, but will need a .NET 3.1 or 2.2 download_
+_This application is meant to be viewed in the browser & will need a .NET Core Sdk 3.1 or 2.2 & ASP.Net 3.1 or 2.2 download_

 ## Setup/Installation Requirements